Linux Service Control Commands

-This article from TechRepublic Premium takes a look at some of the ways you can control the start, stop, and restarting of services with the Linux operating system.
+TechRepublic Premium looks at some of the ways you can control the start, stop and restarting of services with the Linux operating system.

 The first command we’ll look at is systemctl, a tool that can work with just about any service on your system.
 First off, systemctl must be run with admin privileges.
 So if you’re working with a distribution that uses sudo, you’ll always use systemctl with the sudo command.

 If your distribution doesn’t use sudo, you’ll have to first change to the root user with the su command.
 The basic command structure of this tool is:

 Where ACTION is the action you want to take and SERVICE is the service you want to work with.
 An action can be start, stop, restart, reload, enable or disable.
 A service can be any server installed, such as apache2, mysql or docker.
 It’s important to understand the difference between the actions.